Holocaust survivors walk the red carpet in Israel beauty pageant

-Alice Newton was just 8 years old when she gave Harry Potter his big break.

-HAIFA, Israel Their hair styled and make-up applied, a group of elderly women carefully take to a red carpet catwalk, waving, blowing kisses and posing for pictures to cheering crowds.
+HAIFA, Israel (Reuters) - Their hair styled and make-up applied, a group of elderly women carefully take to a red carpet catwalk, waving, blowing kisses and posing for pictures to cheering crowds.

 Wearing dresses adorned with sashes, the women strut down the runway, at times assisted, for the fourth Holocaust survivors' beauty pageant, a contest in Israel honoring those who saw the horrors of World War Two when they were young.